verosol/e2e-coref-to-Twitter/scripts/readme.txt

 3. taketheverbmentionsout takes a train folder of the ontonotes and another empty one with the same structure of folders (like wb/eng/00, etc )and excludes verbal mentions from the ontonotes putting them into the second "train2" folder.
 You shall indicated dirs inside.
+There are 2 files in nw/xinhua which have a token annotated with 3+ mentions not covered by this script, which will give error with e2e-coref "setup_train" scripts.
+They have to be corrected manually.

 4. create_json_files_for_json2conll works with the output of the e2e-coref prediction mode, separetes the files into one document per one json file needed for json2conll.